Jahia/unomi-predictionio-plugin/README.md

       "consents": {}
     }

-The `leadScoringPrediction` property should be there and have a value that represents the probability that the visitor will convert.
+The `leadScoringProbability` property should be there and have a value that represents the probability that the visitor will convert.